 - Decide to stay in the emotion or let it go.[ii]

-For EI, it boils down to naming your emotion, reflecting and making a choice.
+For EQ, it boils down to naming your emotion, reflecting and making a choice.
 This is a huge piece of the work and where you will spend most of your time.
 This process can be done alone, but higher levels of success are achieved with a coach to help create the observation exercises and deliver critical feedback.
 The journey of becoming self-aware along with the ability to self-regulate is powerful, transformative, challenging and rewarding.
 It is the centerpiece to improve your emotional intelligence.

-Motivation is the desire to achieve beyond expectations and is a key component of those with EI.
+Motivation is the desire to achieve beyond expectations and is a key component of those with EQ.
 It is the passion to go above what is called for, to pursue lofty goals and measure your success.[iii]
 Motivation is difficult if you are not passionate about what you do and if your work is not in line with your goals, dreams and desires.
 Are you are working and living a life that achieves your goals?
 If yes, then keep pushing the boundaries and continue your journey of improvement.
 If not, then the journey to discover your motivation becomes paramount, which opens a whole new chapter of introspection.

 Empathy is the aptitude to understand the emotional makeup of other people and to interact with their emotions in mind.
 It means putting yourself in their shoes when making decisions and seeing an issue from their perspective.

 Empathy is particularly important for three reasons: teams, globalization and talent retention.[iv]
 Understanding the emotions of individuals and how they impact workflows and relationships is critical towards guiding a team to productive outcomes.
 Having empathy for different cultures and customs can make or break global relationships.
 Keeping top talent is crucial to success and having empathy helps to ensure they stick around.